 Mountain restaurants in Chamonix

-The mountain restaurants are equally varied with everything from functional self-service to rustic hidden gems.
-Two popular venues on Grands Montets include La Crèmerie du Glacier and Chalet-Refuge de Lognan.
-(The Chalet Refuge de Lognan featured in the Times Literary Supplement’s top 10 European mountain restaurants in 2008 it can get very busy so booking in advance is advised: +33 6 88 56 03 54).
+The mountain restaurants are equally varied with everything from functional self-service canteens to rustic hidden gems.
+Nestled in the trees above Les Houches is the wonderful Les Vieilles Luges, a charming converted farmhouse that provides winter warmers such as lamb shank or confit duck.
+Two popular venues on the Grands Montets are La Crèmerie du Glacier near the end of the Pierre a Ric piste, and the Chalet-Refuge de Lognan, which was featured in the Times Literary Supplement’s top 10 European mountain restaurants in 2008, but it can get very busy so booking in advance is advised (+33 6 88 56 03 54).

 Après ski in Chamonix

 Après ski differs here compared to most resorts in France.
-The disjointed nature of the ski area means that there are no natural meeting places, and the bars in the centre tend not to be the sort that you keep your ski boots on for but good spots include La Terrasse and The Jekyll.
+The disjointed nature of the ski area means that there are no natural meeting places, and the bars in the centre tend not to be the sort where you keep your ski boots on.

 Nightlife in Chamonix

-Chamonix is however a cosmopolitan year-round party town and boasts plenty of options for drinks after dark, ranging from spit-and-sawdust pubs to the casino (yes, Chamonix even has a casino!).
-Several nightclubs stay open until the sun comes up.
-For a party and a more refined atmosphere check out La Terrasse that boasts an original art nouveau conservatory.
-The Jekyll is also a good option for a party, Alpes Angels is the local strip club and Le Choucas offers live bands.
-See the list below for some inspiration!
+Chamonix is a cosmopolitan year-round party town and boasts plenty of options for drinks after dark, ranging from spit-and-sawdust pubs to the casino (yes, Chamonix even has a casino!).
+There are also several nightclubs, which stay open until the sun comes up.